malkovalab/DeepSeqTools/README.md

 # DeepSeqTools
-Code used for the processing of the deep sequencing data of lys-2-InsH region
+Code used for the processing of the deep sequencing data of lys-2-InsH region.
+Made to work on UIOWA Argon cluster

 ## Dependencies